Testing homogeneity in dynamic discrete games in finite samples: Introduction

 We explore the performance of our hypothesis test in Monte Carlo simulations.
 Our results show that our method provides excellent size control even in small samples, and can successfully detect relatively small deviations from the homogeneity hypothesis.
 In these two accounts, our test appears to work favorably in comparison with the bootstrap-based test in \cite{otsu/pesendorfer/takayashi:2016}.
-As an empirical application, we investigate the homogeneity of the decisions in the U.S.\ Portland cement industry data used in \cite{ryan:2012}.
+These favorable results appear to extend even when the discrete data have many support points, which is typical in applications.
+In our empirical example, we investigate the homogeneity of the decisions in the U.S.\ Portland cement industry data used in \cite{ryan:2012}.
 This is a key assumption in \cite{ryan:2012}, as it allows him to pool data from multiple markets to estimate the model's parameters.
 Unlike \cite{otsu/pesendorfer/takayashi:2016}'s test, our test finds no evidence against the homogeneity hypothesis in the data.
+We implement our test using the Julia package HomogeneityTestBBU, which is publicly available at the GitHub repository.\footnote{Use \texttt{Pkg.add("HomogeneityTestBBU")} to install the package in Julia.
+Package documentation is available in \href{https://jacksonbunting.github.io/HomogeneityTestBBU.jl/dev/}{https://jacksonbunting.github.io/HomogeneityTestBBU.jl/dev/}.}

 The rest of the paper is organized as follows.
 Section \ref{sec:model} describes the dynamic discrete choice model and the hypothesis test.
-Section \ref{sec:MCMC} specifies our hypothesis test and its implementation via the MCMC algorithm.
-In Section \ref{sec:validity}, we show that our test is an approximate implementation of a computationally infeasible randomization test.
+Section \ref{sec:MCMC} specifies our hypothesis test and its implementation via our MCMC algorithm.
+Section \ref{sec:validity} establishes the main theoretical results of the paper.
+The main technical insight is that our hypothesis test is an approximate way of implementing an underlying randomization test that is finite-sample valid yet computationally infeasible.
+Section \ref{sec:empiric} provides the empirical application.
 In Section \ref{sec:MC}, we evaluate the performance of our test in finite samples via Monte Carlo simulations.
-Section \ref{sec:empiric} considers an empirical application based on \cite{ryan:2012}.
 Section \ref{sec:concl} concludes.
-The paper's appendix collects all of the proofs, several auxiliary results, and computational details related to the proposed MCMC algorithm.
+The paper's appendix collects all of the proofs, auxiliary results, and computational details related to our proposed MCMC algorithm.